brentsimmons/inessential.com/posts/2019/12/26/netnewswire_2020_roadmap_schmoadmap.markdown

 #### NetNewsWire 5.1 for Mac: Q2 2020

-This release will require macOS 10.14 (Mojave).
+This release will require macOS 10.15 (Catalina).
 It will add features already present in the iOS app: Feedly syncing and a Reader view.
 It may add other features, including additional syncing systems (no, I don’t know which ones).
 Tentatively — not for sure yet — we’re planning on sandboxing this release and publishing it on the Mac App Store.

 Ideally we’d ship this in Q1.
 If we can, we will — but I’d put money on Q2 instead.